 - If exchanging or upgrading parking options, you must return the current permit.

 - All outstanding citations must be paid before a permit will be issued.

-- Permits may be transferred among personal vehicles registered with the university, and loaner or rental vehicles.
+- Permits may be transferred between personal vehicles registered with the university, and loaner or rental vehicles.